Jett0407/Future-Engineer-City-of-Naga-Integrated-Center-for-Science-Technology-Culture-and-Arts/README.md

 👥 Team Members:

-Jay Eternity A. Tomabiao – Team Leader, Hardware Specialist, Software Developer

-Armand Jay D. Tomabiao – Design Engineer, Builder
+Jay Eternity A. Tomabiao – Team Leader, Software Developer Armand Jay D. Tomabiao – Design Engineer, Builder Jonavae Baclaan - Hardware Specialist

 🙏 Acknowledgments
 We extend our heartfelt gratitude to our mentors, sponsors, and the organizers of the Philippine Robotics Olympiad for their support and guidance throughout this incredible journey.